 - Internet access to help students in researching a career, college or program

-- Career & College Fair will be held in October 2018 on campus
+- Career & College Fair

 - Visits from college representatives and military recruiters